AdhurimBerisha/DevHub/README.md

 ## Features

-- User authentication and profiles — Secure registration/login with JWT authentication, customizable profiles with avatars
+- User authentication and profiles — Secure registration/login with JWT authentication and Google OAuth, customizable profiles with avatars
 - Posts and content — Create posts with images, tags, and rich text; publish or save as drafts
 - Voting system — Upvote/downvote posts and comments
 - Comments and discussions — Nested comment threads with replies